Spin-valley coupling in single-electron bilayer graphene quantum dots: Results

-The device consists of a BLG flake, which has been encapsulated between two flakes of hexagonal boron nitride (thickness of $\approx25~$nm) and placed on a graphite flake, acting as a back gate (BG), using a dry van-der-Waals stacking technique.
+The devices consist of a BLG flake, which has been encapsulated between two ($\approx25~$nm thick) flakes of hexagonal boron nitride (hBN) and has been placed on a graphite flake, acting as a back gate (BG), using a dry van-der-Waals stacking technique.
 Cr/Au split gates (SGs) are deposited on top, forming a $2~\mu$m long and $130$~nm wide channel.
 Two layers of metallic Cr/Au finger gates (FGs) with a width of 70~nm and a pitch of 150~nm are fabricated across the channel.
 Details on the fabrication process can be found in Ref.~\cite{Banszerus2020Oct}.
 Fig.~\ref{f2}a shows a scanning electron micrograph of the gate structure, where the gates used as plunger gates are color coded.
 Fig.~\ref{f2}b shows a schematic cross section through the heterostructure and the gate stack highlighting the formation of the QDs and source-drain regions by electrostatic soft-confinement.
 All measurements are performed in a helium dilution refrigerator at a base temperature of $10$~mK, using standard DC measurement techniques.

 QDs are created using three layers of top gates, following previous studies of gate-defined BLG QDs~\cite{Banszerus2018Aug, Eich2018Aug, Eich2018Jul, Kurzmann2019Jul, Tong2021Jan, Banszerus2020Oct}.
-A band gap is opened by applying an out-of-plane displacement field~\cite{Zhang2009Jun,Oos2007Dec} with the help of the SG ($V_\mathrm{SG} = 1.73$~V) and BG ($V_\mathrm{BG} = -1.56$~V), and the Fermi energy is tuned into the band gap.
+A band gap is opened by applying an out-of-plane displacement field~\cite{Zhang2009Jun,Oos2007Dec} with the help of the SG ($V_\mathrm{SG} = 1.73$~V) and BG ($V_\mathrm{BG} = -1.56$~V), and the Fermi energy ($E_\text{F}$) is tuned into the band gap.
 This leaves a narrow p-type conducting channel, connecting source and drain.
-A single electron DQD can be formed using adjacent FGs on the lower FG layer (GL and GR), locally overcompensating the BG voltage (see lower illustration in Fig.~2b)~\cite{Banszerus2020Oct}.
+A single electron DQD can be formed using adjacent FGs on the lower FG layer (GL and GR), locally overcompensating the BG voltage (see lower illustration in Fig.~2b and the band edge diagram in Fig.~\ref{f2}c, highlighting the potential landscape along the narrow channel)~\cite{Banszerus2020Oct}.
 By applying $V_\mathrm{GC} = -4$~V to the central FG between GL and GR, the interdot tunnel coupling is reduced in order to enhance the energy resolution of the bias spectroscopy measurements.
-Fig.~\ref{f2}c shows a charge stability diagram of the first four triple point pairs (see supp. material for more details).
+Fig.~\ref{f2}d shows a charge stability diagram of the first four pairs of triple points (see supplementary information for more details).